Do you want following Desktop context menu in your Windows?

 Create Shortcuts to Themes, Desktop Background, Screen Saver, Display Settings and More

-Windows Vista, Server 2008 and Windows 7 have a built-in feature which we revealed long time back.
+Windows Vista and later have a built-in feature which we revealed long time back.
 We can put our desired application shortcut in Desktop context menu which was not possible in Windows XP and other older versions.

 So in this tutorial, we'll use the same trick to add shortcut in Desktop context menu and will use the shortcut commands to open various tabs present in Desktop Properties window like Theme, Wallpaper, Screen Saver, etc.